cashubtc/eNuts/README.md

 ## 🚀 Getting started

-1. Clone this repository
+1. Fork this repository and create a local clone.
-2. Navigate inside the repository and run `npm install`
+2. Navigate inside the repository and run `npm i`
 3. Start the Expo dev server by running `npm run start`
 4. Download the [Expo Go](https://expo.dev/client) app.
-5. Scan the QR code provided by your dev server's terminal using the app (iOS users will have to use the Camera app).
+5. Scan the QR code provided by your terminal using the app (iOS users will have to use the Camera app).
 6. A browser tab will be opened.
 Press the "Expo Go" button in the bottom of the page.
 7. eNuts will be bundled up and run on your device.